-UNICEF and partners vaccinate hundreds of thousands of children affected by Cyclone Idai
+UNICEF and partners vaccinated hundreds of thousands of children affected by Cyclone Idai

 Alongside stepping up life-saving cholera prevention work in northern areas affected by Cyclone Kenneth